larshasstdas/Magnetic-Keyholder/README.md

 ## Files

 ```
+Folders:
-creofiles                     — all files used for creating the stl-files and assembly model
+creo                          — contains all creo source files used for creating the step and stl files and has an assembly model
+step                          — contains all step files
+stl                           — contains all stl files

+Every folder has following files:
 keyholder_hook.stl            — main tile for holding the key
 keyholder_plain.stl           — blank decorative tile
 keyholder_connection.stl      — part for connecting tiles